Partington railway station: History

 The line between Skelton West Junction and Cressington Junction was opened for goods traffic on 1 March 1873, with passenger trains beginning on 1 August 1873.
 The first station named Partington was opened on that line in May 1874.

 The construction of the Manchester Ship Canal, which was to cross the line between Partington and Cadishead, meant that the railway had to be raised by 43 ft in order to give a 75 ft clearance for shipping.
-A new line, parallel to the old but slightly to the south-west, was built on embankments formed using the soil excavated from the new canal; it included the new Cadishead Viaduct.
-The new line was brought into use for goods traffic on 27 February 1893; a new Partington station was built on that line, and passenger traffic was transferred from the old line to the new on 29 May 1893, in plenty of time for the opening of the Ship Canal on 1 January 1894.
+A new line, parallel to the old but slightly to the south-west, was built on embankments formed using the soil excavated from the new canal, and included the new Cadishead Viaduct.
+The new line was brought into use for goods traffic on 27 February 1893.
+A new Partington station was built on the line, and passenger traffic was transferred from the old line to the new on 29 May 1893, in plenty of time for the opening of the Ship Canal on 1 January 1894.
 The new station was 191 mi 23 chain from London St Pancras, and 26 mi 36 chain from Liverpool Central.

 The second station was closed on 30 November 1964.
+After closure the station buildings were demolished but as in 2024 the platforms were still in situ amongst an overgrown abandoned site.